 Due to the coronavirus outbreak the Islay Festival, like so many other events was forced to cancel their 2020 edition.
 With Kilchoman being in the fortunate position of bottling their product onsite however they have decided to go ahead with their exclusive festival bottling which will be made available online.
 Created by vatting 11 bourbon barrels filled in 2007 and 2008, this 12 year old spirit has been bottled at 54.2% and will retail around £108.

 Smell: Smoke rises to meet you, though it has evolved somewhat… become more civilised perhaps.
 Floral heather honey.
 Straw.
 Vanilla.
 Caramel.
 White chocolate.
 Almond.
 12 years in oak hasn’t dulled the barley, with lovely cereal notes coming through.

 Taste: Less smoke here though lots of spice on arrival.
 Then chewy bourbon vanilla.
 Honey and buttered oatcakes.
 Caramel.
 Aniseed.
 Woody finish with currants and tobacco.

-Value for Money: A real cracker of a dram, though not sure I’d be paying upwards of £100 for it.
+Thoughts: A real cracker of a dram, though not sure I’d be paying upwards of £100 for it.
 If you really must get your hands on a Feis bottling though, this one will not disappoint.

 I’ve often wondered what Kilchoman will be like as it gets older.
 Its always felt to me like it had a certain youthful edge that was very much part of its DNA.
-What this bottling shows however is that the spirit certainly doesn’t lose its way as it advances in years, it simply evolves and mellows a little.
+What this bottling shows is that the spirit certainly doesn’t lose its way as it advances in years, it simply evolves and mellows a little.
 There is wonderfully rewarding depth of flavour here and a finish that hangs around so long you almost don’t want to take another sip.
 A great dram, for those lucky enough to score a bottle.